Play Games. Have Fun.

 Originally envisioned as a breakthrough support vehicle with just a single hull-mounted 75mm howitzer, the Char B1 was redesigned as a vehicle capable of also engaging opposing tanks by the addition of a

+fully rotating turret mounting a 47mm anti-tank gun.
+Its design dated back to the 1920s and therefore was essentially obsolete when it entered service in the late 1930s.
+Nevertheless, it remained one of the most powerfully armed and armored tanks of its day.
 The Char B1-bis was the second design version and the main production vehicle.
 It sported thicker armor and a longer-barreled 47mm gun.
 The effectiveness of its hull-mounted 75mm gun was limited since it was fixed in position only allowing a full range of motion in the vertical plane.
 The driver aimed the gun horizontally by slewing the vehicle from side-to-side.
 There was a limited stock of AP ammunition befitting its role as an infantry assault tank.
 The tank’s one man turret overtaxed the vehicle commander as he was forced to both load and fire its 47mm gun while simultaneously assessing the tactical situation.

 Never considered part of the French Army’s mobile forces, the Char B1-bis was the primary armored vehicle of its infantry arm.
 That group’s “breakthrough” division, the DCR – Division Cuirassée de Réserve, was not intended to hold ground or engage opposing armored units in a running battle.
 The Char B-bis’s limited range and slow speed could not support anything but a methodical advance.
 The French Army’s cavalry force and its mobile division, the DLM – Division Légère Méchanique, fielding S-35 tanks, was the French Army’s ‘panzer’ force.